Life Interest Trust Wills

 Life Interest Trust wills have a number of advantages.
 By putting one in place, you can specify who assumes responsibility of your estate so your home and property is in safe hands and taken care of as you intended, after your death.

 At MJR Solicitors, our will specialists can advise you and help you consider all the options for this type of will, as well as including a Life Interest Trust into either a new or existing will.
-To find out more about a Life Interest Trust and arrange your free consultation to discuss in detail, contact MJR Solicitors today.
+To find out more about a Life Interest Trust and arrange your consultation to discuss in detail, contact MJR Solicitors today.

 How does a Life Interest Trust work?

 It’s worth considering whether a Life Interest Trust can offer what you need in order to control what happens to your property after your death.
-While it can provide a way to ensure your beneficiaries are adequately provided for, and that their inheritance is safe, it also enables provisions for a ‘life tenant’ of your own choosing.
+While it can provide a way to ensure your beneficiaries or surviving spouse are adequately provided for, and that their inheritance is safe, it also enables provisions for a ‘life tenant’ of your own choosing.

 Unless you’ve specified a definite length of time for the Trust to remain in place, the life tenant can then live in your property until they either die, remarry, or choose to cohabit.
 In any of these events, the Life Interest Trust will end and the ownership of the property transfers to your estate to be dealt with as expressed in your will.